openaps/docs/docs/docs/Resources/Edison-Flashing/PC-flash.md

 #### Download jubilinux and dfu-util

-- Download version 0.1.1 of [jubilinux.zip](http://www.jubilinux.org/dist/).
-Jubiliniux will download in a zipped format to your Downloads folder.
+- Download version 0.2.0 of [jubilinux.zip](http://www.jubilinux.org/dist/).
+Jubilinux will download in a zipped format to your Downloads folder.
 Locate the folder in your Downloads and right-click the `jubilinux.zip` folder.
 Select `extract all` from the menu.
 Saving it to your root user directory is a good idea.
 Your root directory is the set of folders that exist under your User name in Windows.
 For example, the destination for saving jubilinux to your root directory would be `C:\Users\yourusername\jubilinux`

 **Note** The `extract all` command comes standard for all Windows machines.
 However, in some instances, it may not be active for zipped files.
 If you do not see the `extract all` option in the right-click menu, right-click the zipped file, choose `Properties` at the bottom of the context menu.
 On the General tab, click on the button next to the "opens with" and change it to use Windows Explorer.
 Apply the change and select `OK` to save the change.
 You should now be able to right-click the jubilinux.zip file to extract all.